FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 - Provider config
 - Server config

-Each of the sections, hold a number of property names and values, if you are accustomed to the [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) formats, you'll find the TOML format a bit similar (if you'd like to learn more about the TOML file format, read about it [here](https://toml.io/en/)).
+Each of the sections, hold a number of property names and values.
+If you are accustomed to the [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) formats, you'll find the TOML format a bit similar (if you'd like to learn more about the TOML file format, read about it [here](https://toml.io/en/)).

 By default, the Ursa CLI configuration file (config.toml) is similar to: